Azza Besbes: Career

 Besbes again qualified to the individual event of the 2016 Summer Olympics, and reached the quarterfinal.
 She was ultimately ranked 5th after losing 15–14 against the French fencer Manon Brunet.

-In 2017, she finished 2nd at the world championships in Leipzig in 2017, thus becoming the first Tunisian to become vice-world champion and the only one to have won a medal at the world championships in all three age categories (cadet, junior and senior).
+In 2017, she finished 2nd at the world championships in Leipzig in 2017, thus becoming the first Tunisian to become vice-world champion and the only one to have won a medal at the world championships in all three age categories.
 In 2018, Azza wins the gold medal at the Mediterranean Games in Tarragona, Spain.

-In parallel to her sports career, Azza Besbes is an Information Systems Engineer graduated from ECE Paris and also holds a Specialized master's degree in Operational and Financial Performance Management from ESCP Europe.

-She has been working at Ernst & Young since 2017 as a financial auditor.